cranesandcaff/fifty-two-b/tutorials/01-0-to-app.md

 Try it out.

 You should now have an app that allows a user to add books and change their current page.

+### Slightly less useless, but not yet useful.
+While we did make an app that fulfills our original purpose of adding books and checking off how far we got into them it's not very useful.
+User's can't remove a book, or leave themselves a review of the book.
+It doesn't give special focus to the book they are reading right now or hide books they've finished.

+### Next Episode
+In the next tutorial we'll reflect on what we've written, and add those missing features.